kranthikvrm/kranthikvrm.github.io/_posts/2022-12-13-my-experience-as-soc-analyst-infosys.md

 pin: true
 ---

 Hey, Hi, I am Kranthi Kumar.
 In this blog post, I will share my experience working in the SOC, what I did, how I learned things, the timings, and how it feels.
-You can read more about me here.
+You can read more <a href="https://www.kranthikumar.net/about/">about me here</a>.

 SOC is the first line of defense for a company, so people working in SOC should be careful because sometimes it may affect the entire company if they leave something without proper analysis.